-Showcasing a diverse range of themes, voices, and perspectives, The Big Read aims to inspire meaningful conversations, artistic responses, and new discoveries and connections in each community.
-El Dorado County will be participating in The Big Read by sharing in the experience of reading Can't We Talk About Something More Pleasant?, by Roz Chast.
+Showcasing a diverse range of themes, voices, and perspectives, NEA Big Read aims to inspire meaningful conversations, artistic responses, and new discoveries and connections in each community.
+El Dorado County will be participating in NEA Big Read by sharing in the experience of reading Can't We Talk About Something More Pleasant?, by Roz Chast.

-As part of The Big Read Arts and Culture El Dorado is partnering with the El Dorado County Library and will host programming events at each branch library in the county.
+As part of NEA Big Read, Arts and Culture El Dorado is partnering with the El Dorado County Library and will host programming events at each branch library in the county.
 Programming will include book talks, self-portrait workshops, a conversation exchange, oral history collecting, and film screenings.

 Veterans' Voices Writing Workshop is a free program where veterans may find camaraderie through the creative process.